Feature Community/Group Forums on commonsinabox.org homepage?

 This looks great, Chris -- thanks!
 My only worry about the text-length issue is that having three columns at the top might make things a little busy, but I say that we should go with this and see how it looks.
 Nice work!

-#6 Updated by Chris Stein over 8 years ago
+#6 Updated by Chris Stein almost 9 years ago

 It's possible it's a bit busy.
 That's one of the reasons I increased the font-size on the first two sentences, to make it clear where first time visitors should start reading.
 I can implement this without much of a problem using some hackish inline styles and just editing HTML for the page in dashboard.
 If we go with something like this long-term it would be better to have some styles added to the site's CSS.